codepod-io/user-study/Manual.md

 ### Moving pods

-There's a grab icon on the toolbar.
+Option 1: There's a grab icon on the toolbar.
 Drag on it will move the pod.

-You can also drag to select one or more pod and move them at once.
+Option 2: You can also drag to select one or more pod and move them at once.

 <img src="assets/select.png" alt="" width="300"/>

+Special note for scope: if you want to "drag-to-select" a scope, you need to drag from outside into it.
+If you drag inside a scope, only inner nodes will be selected.

 ### Deleting a pod